-Risk Type Metrics Comment Measure as at 31/12/21 Capital Core Equity Tier1 The Company's objective is to maintain CET1: 44.67% adequacy (CET1), regulatory ratios well above the Tier 1: 44.67% risk Tier 1 (T1), minimum thresholds set by CySEC.
-It Own funds ratio: Own Funds ratio therefore aims to maintain its capital 44.67% (OFR) ratios at least 200 basis points above the required level (56% CET1, 75% T1, 100% OFR).

-Risk Type k Type Metrics Comment Measure as at 31/12/21 Liquidity Headroom to The Company aims to keep its Liquid Liquidity requirement risk Liquidity assets higher than the liquidity headroom: Surplus of Requirement requirement as defined by IFR €41k
+Risk Type Metrics Comment Measure as at 31/12/22 Capital Core Equity Tier1 The Company's objective is to CET1: 97.15% adequacy (CET1), maintain regulatory ratios well Tier 1: 97.15% risk Tier 1 (T1), above the minimum thresholds set Own funds ratio: Own Funds ratio by the IFR and CySEC.
+It therefore 106.08% (OFR) aims to maintain its capital ratios at least 200 basis points above the required level based on the IFR transitional provisions (56% CET1, 75% T1, 100% OFR).
+Liquidity Headroom to The Company aims to keep its Liquidity risk Liquidity Liquid assets higher than the requirement Requirement liquidity requirement as defined by headroom: Surplus of IFR €21k